Saving with Solar Incentives in New York

 After taking the NYSERDA block grant into account, you can write off 25% of your total solar system value or $5,000 (whichever comes first) on your taxes.
 If you don’t have enough tax appetite to write off the whole sum, New York will let you roll the remaining credit to the next cycle.

 The sooner you go solar, the more you save.
 Tax credits, rebates, and incentives can cover a really significant portion of the cost of going solar.
+Get in touch with one of our Solar Experts today:

 Bonus: New York Real Property Tax Exemption